If the Indiana Room is locked, please consult library staff at the Circulation Desk.

 GENEALOGY RESEARCH FOR HIRE

 Need to hire a genealogist to research your ancestry from Morgan County (or elsewhere)?
-Check with the Morgan County History & Genealogy Association.
+Check with the Indiana State Library Genealogy Division or the Morgan County History & Genealogy Association.

 OUR INDIANA ROOM COLLECTIONS